Alejogb1/job-board/blog-data/why-is-ajax-form-rendering-is-breaking-with-a-puma-parse-error.md

 id: "why-is-ajax-form-rendering-is-breaking-with-a-puma-parse-error"
 ---

-alright, so you're hitting a puma parse error when ajax form submissions happen. that's a classic, and i've been there, done that, got the t-shirt (and probably a few debugging-induced sleepless nights). let's break it down.
+, so you're hitting a puma parse error when ajax form submissions happen. that's a classic, and i've been there, done that, got the t-shirt (and probably a few debugging-induced sleepless nights). let's break it down.

 basically, puma, as a web server, is fairly strict about what it accepts as valid http requests. when ajax forms are involved, especially in conjunction with complex javascript manipulation of forms, things can go south quickly if you're not careful about the content type and data format.